santiagomonteromendieta/santiagomonteromendieta.github.io/_pages/about.md

 <div class="section-card">
   <h2 style="color: #5474B8; border-bottom: 3px solid #5474B8; padding-bottom: 0.5rem; margin-top: 0.5rem;">Introduction</h2>
-  <p>👋 Hi, I'm <strong>Santi</strong> — an evolutionary biologist fascinated by how life’s incredible diversity came to be.
-I’m currently a postdoctoral researcher at the <a href="https://guolaboratory.com/" target="_blank">Fish Evolution and Genomics Group</a> from the <a href="http://english.ioz.cas.cn/" target="_blank">Institute of Zoology</a>, Chinese Academy of Sciences in Beijing, where I use genomics and bioinformatics to explore how heritable variation drives evolutionary innovation.</p>
+  <p>👋 Hi, I'm <strong>Santi</strong> — an evolutionary biologist that specializes in using comparative genomics and bioinformatics to understand how life’s incredible diversity came to be.</p>

+  <p>🔬 As a postdoctoral researcher at the <a href="https://guolaboratory.com/" target="_blank">Fish Evolution and Genomics Group</a> from the <a href="http://english.ioz.cas.cn/" target="_blank">Institute of Zoology</a>, Chinese Academy of Sciences in Beijing, I investigate how organisms adjust, specialize, and sometimes reinvent themselves to meet the challenges of extreme environments.</p>

-  <p>I’m especially interested in how organisms adjust, specialize, and sometimes reinvent themselves to meet the challenges of extreme environments.
-To tackle these questions, I've studied a variety of animals, including <a href="/portfolio/20210330_oreobates">some of the world’s rarest Neotropical frogs</a>, as well as <a href="/portfolio/20181226_csic_press_bees">high-altitude honey bees</a>, and <a href="/portfolio/20251014_microphthalmus_news">cavefishes adapted to perpetual darkness</a> in China, among others.</p>
+  <p>🐟 To tackle these questions, I've studied a diverse range of animals — from <a href="/portfolio/20210330_oreobates">some of the world’s rarest Neotropical frogs</a>, to <a href="/portfolio/20181226_csic_press_bees">high-altitude honey bees</a> and <a href="/portfolio/20251014_microphthalmus_news">cavefishes adapted to perpetual darkness</a> in China.</p>

-  <p>By uncovering the genetic foundations of adaptation, I aim to understand how species might respond to future environmental changes, helping guide conservation and supporting industries that depend on healthy ecosystems, like agriculture and fisheries.
+  <p>🌍 My goal is to understand how species might respond to future environmental changes, informing conservation strategies and supporting industries like agriculture and fisheries.
 To learn more, see my  <a href="https://santiagomonteromendieta.github.io/research/">Research</a>.</p>

+  <p>☕️ I'm always eager to connect with others passionate about evolution, genomics, or science communication.
+Feel free to reach out for collaborations, discussions, or speaking opportunities! :-)</p>

-  <p>Thanks for your interest in my work!</p>
+  <p>Thanks for your interest!</p>
 </div>

 <div style="display: grid; grid-template-columns: repeat(auto-fit, minmax(300px, 1fr)); gap: 1rem; margin-top: 2rem 0;">